lidongyv/Interpretable-stereo-matching-with-region-support/README.md

 object segmentation
 network:
-detection and 2-class classification
+detection and 2-class classification multi-class classification multi two-class classification mask rcnn for object detection
 P3:
 groud truth:
 resegment the P2 with depth
 segment with the P1 and P3
 network:
+re-segmentation from P2
 P4:
 groud truth:
 pair of pixels with direction
 from P1 and P3
 network:
+the pixels among each P3 to show the direction of the variance classification